zouzias/REK-CPP/README.md

 Please report bugs by opening a new [issue](https://github.com/zouzias/REK-CPP/issues/new).

 ### Implementation Details
-REK-BLAS is an implementation of REK with two additional technical features.
-First, REK-BLAS utilizes level-1 BLAS routines for all operations of REK and second REK-BLAS additionally stores explicitly the transpose of A for more efficiently memory access of both the rows and columns of A using BLAS (see the above paper for more details).
+REK-CPP is an implementation of REK with two additional technical features.
+First, REK-CPP utilizes level-1 BLAS routines for all operations of REK and second REK-CPP additionally stores explicitly the transpose of A for more efficient memory access of both the rows and columns of A.

 The sampling operations of REK are implemented using the so-called ``alias method'' for generating samples from any given discrete distribution [Vos91].
 In particular, the alias method, assuming access